wombleton/gitlaw-nz/acts/N/National Parks Act 1980.md

     Compare: 1952 No 54 s 57; 1968 No 136 s 5(2)(e)

-    Section 69(1): amended, on 1 November 2006, by [section 35][200] of the Protected Objects Amendment Act 2006 (2006 No 37).
+    Section 69(1): amended, on 1 November 2006, by [section 35][204] of the Protected Objects Amendment Act 2006 (2006 No 37).

+##### 69A Penalties for certain offences

+*   (1) Every person who commits an offence against any of the provisions listed in subsection (2) is liable on conviction to the penalties prescribed in subsection (3).

+    (2) The provisions are---

+    *   (a) [section 13(5)][19], which relates to access to specially protected areas:

+    *   (b) [section 60(1)(a) to (i), (k), and (l)][94], which relate to unauthorised acts in parks:

+    *   (c) [section 60(2)(a) and (b)][94], which relate to failure to remove animals, vehicles, or aircraft from parks:

+    *   (d) [section 60(4)(b) and (c)][94], which relate to the use of firearms:

+    *   (e) [section 63(a)][97], which relates to wilfully obstructing rangers.

+    (3) The penalties are,---

+    *   (a) in the case of an individual, imprisonment for a term not exceeding 2 years or a fine not exceeding $100,000, or both:

+    *   (b) in the case of a body corporate, a fine not exceeding $200,000:

+    *   (c) in any case, where the offence is a continuing one, a further fine not exceeding $10,000 for every day on which the offence continues.

+    Section 69A: inserted, on 25 October 2013, by [section 12][219] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

-##### 70 Penalty for offences
+##### 69B Penalties for offences committed for commercial gain or reward

+*   (1) If a person is convicted of an offence against this Act and, on sentencing for that offence, the court is satisfied beyond reasonable doubt that the offence was committed for the purpose of commercial gain or reward (whether or not any gain or reward is realised), the person is liable instead of any penalty otherwise prescribed to,---

+    *   (a) in the case of an individual, imprisonment for a term not exceeding 5 years or a fine not exceeding $300,000, or both:

+    *   (b) in the case of a body corporate, a fine not exceeding $300,000:

+    *   (c) in any case, where the offence is a continuing one, a further fine not exceeding $20,000 for every day on which the offence continues.

+    (2) Subsection (1) overrides every other provision of this Act to the contrary.

+    Section 69B: inserted, on 25 October 2013, by [section 12][219] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

+##### 70 Penalties

-*   Every person who commits an offence against this Act for which no penalty is prescribed elsewhere in this Act is liable on conviction,---
+*   Every person who commits an offence against this Act for which no penalty is prescribed elsewhere in this Act is liable on conviction to,---

-    *   (a) where the offence was committed by an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $2,500, and where the offence is a continuing one, to a further fine not exceeding $250 for every day on which the offence has continued:
+    *   (a) in the case of an individual, imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000, or both:

-    *   (b) where the offence was committed by a corporation, to a fine not exceeding $25,000, and, where the offence is a continuing one to a further fine not exceeding $2,500 for every day on which the offence has continued.
+    *   (b) in the case of a body corporate, a fine not exceeding $200,000:

+    *   (c) in any case, where the offence is a continuing one, a further fine not exceeding $10,000 for every day on which the offence continues.
-    Compare: 1952 No 54 s 54(3); 1977 No 82 s 8(1)

-    Section 70: amended, on 1 July 2013, by [section 413][195] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 70: replaced, on 25 October 2013, by [section 13][220] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

+##### 70A Sentence of community work

+*   A court may sentence any individual who commits an offence against this Act to a sentence of community work, and the provisions of [Part 2][221] of the Sentencing Act 2002 apply with all necessary modifications.

+    Section 70A: inserted, on 25 October 2013, by [section 13][220] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

 ##### 71 Removal and disposal of abandoned boats and vehicles, and vehicles parked in prohibited places